ConsciousObserver/Html5VideoShortCutPlugin/README.md

 ```

 **I have added a video from W3Schools in the sample file public/index.html, which is fairly short (only 10 seconds).
-This may not show you the navigation capability as the shorted default jump is 10 seconds.
+This may not show you the navigation capability as the shortest default jump is 10 seconds.
 You'll have to add your
 own video to test the navigation capabilities.**